 Let’s go back in time to when the first computers were created.
-Computers then were huge, and were only used in an industrial scale.
+Computers then were huge and were only used on an industrial scale.
 How they looked were clearly different compared to the ones we use now for our daily work.

 Technology had to evolve to adapt to our needs